Sleeping Positions During Pregnancy and How to Sleep After Giving Birth

 Last Modified 20 March 2023 First Added 28 September 2020

 Being pregnant and having a baby are often associated with sleep deprivation.
-For pregnant women, their changing body shape and hormonal fluctuations are the main causes of sleep problems, so the right sleeping positions during pregnancy must be considered.
+For pregnant women, their changing body shape and hormonal fluctuations are the leading causes of sleep problems, so the right sleeping positions during pregnancy must be considered.
 After giving birth and having no set routine for night sleeping, this can of course be challenging for new mums, and lack of sleep often comes into play.

-There are three trimesters in pregnancy and each one can potentially present different challenges when it comes to sleep.
+There are three trimesters in pregnancy, and each one can potentially present different challenges when it comes to sleep.